-Amazon offers a range of Kindle ebook readers across a range of price points, each boasting its own advantages and disadvantages.
-So what’s the difference between the standard Kindle, Paperwhite, Voyage and Oasis, and which Kindle should you buy in 2017?
+Amazon offers a complete range of Kindle ebook readers, each boasting its own advantages and disadvantages.
+So what’s the difference between the standard Kindle, Paperwhite, Voyage and Oasis, and which Kindle is best for you to buy?
 Here’s our full comparison review.

 Which Kindle should I buy 2017: Specs

-Here's a quick and easy comparison of the different Kindles’ specs, so you can see what the difference is between the new Kindle, Kindle Paperwhite, Kindle Voyage and Kindle Oasis.
+Here's a quick and easy comparison of the different Kindles’ specs, so you can see what the difference is between the standard Kindle, Kindle Paperwhite, Kindle Voyage and Kindle Oasis.

 |Weight||161g||205g||180g||131g (238g with cover)|

 Which Kindle should I buy 2017: Design